ritua2/BOINCatTACC/user-interface/README.md

 -------

-* Python code must be refreshed manually (as of now), to avoid possible problems
+* Designed for automatic processing of BOINC jobs
-* API calls only available when user knows the docker image
+* Submits the necessary docker image and commands as a boinc2docker job